W427697/Discord-/MIGRATION.md

 #### No more configuration for manager

-The storybook manager is no longer built with webpack.
+The Storybook manager is no longer built with Webpack.
 Now it's built with esbuild.
 Therefore, it's no longer possible to configure the manager.
 Esbuild comes preconfigured to handle importing CSS, and images.

 If you're currently loading files other than CSS or images into the manager, you'll need to make changes so the files get converted to JS before publishing your addon.